 We publish energy consumption data for our headquarters building once every 24 hours.
 The data shows the electricity consumed at the department’s King Charles Street building on Whitehall.
 It captures the energy required for electrical heating, lighting and power.
 Due to a technical issue gas and heat usage cannot currently be output in real time.

 Gas is only currently used for cooking in the commercial kitchens and for providing domestic hot water and winter heating to one small area of the building, and its usage is equivalent to a domestic environment.
 Gas use accounts for only 0.12% of King Charles Street energy consumption.
 Whitehall District Heat accounts for 28% of King Charles Street energy consumption.

-See how much energy is being used for heating, lighting and power in the Foreign and Commonwealth Office headquarters building.
+See how much energy is being used for heating, lighting and power in the Foreign & Commonwealth Office (FCO)headquarters building.

 To make FCO’s UK estate more energy efficient, we are:

 - diverting previously expelled warm air from tunnels to the Main Building atrium